-Therefore, we next allow the absorber to be partially ionized by replacing \texttt{zpcfabs} with a photoionised absorber.
+Therefore, we next allow the absorber to be partially ionized by replacing \texttt{zpcfabs} with a photoionized absorber.
 This is also motivated by the fact that a good fit to the \chandra LETG observation conducted on 2021 November 29 was found with such a model by \citet{Miller2022_cxo}.
-This fit utilized the \texttt{zxipcf} model \citep{Reeves2008}, which is a grid of photoionisation models computed by the \texttt{XSTAR} code \citep{Kallman2001}.
-However, \citet{Reynolds2012} note that \texttt{zxipcf} only has a very coarse sampling in ionisation space, and so in this work we use an updated \texttt{XSTAR} grid that is suitable for use with AGN (computed in \citealt{Walton2020}).
-This grid assumes an ionising continuum of $\Gamma=2$ and a velocity broadening of $100\,{\rm km\,s^{-1}}$, and allows the ionisation parameter, column density, absorber redshift and both the oxygen and iron abundances to be varied as free parameters (although for simplicity we assume these abundances are solar).
+This fit utilized the \texttt{zxipcf} model \citep{Reeves2008}, which is a grid of photoionization models computed by the \texttt{XSTAR} code \citep{Kallman2001}.
+However, \citet{Reynolds2012} noted that \texttt{zxipcf} only has a very coarse sampling in ionization space, and so in this work, we use an updated \texttt{XSTAR} grid that is suitable for use with AGNs (computed in \citealt{Walton2020}).
+This grid assumes an ionizing continuum of $\Gamma=2$ and a velocity broadening of $100\,{\rm km\,s^{-1}}$, and allows the ionization parameter, column density, absorber redshift, and both the oxygen and iron abundances to be varied as free parameters (although for simplicity we assume these abundances are solar).
 Fitting the data with the redshift of the absorber fixed at zero yields $\chi^2/dof=318.2/296=1.08$.
 If the redshift is allowed to be free, we have $\chi^2/dof = 317.7/295=1.08$.
-Since $\chi^2$ only reduces by 0.5 for 1 $dof$, the redshift parameter cannot be well-constrained by our data.
-Therefore, we name the model with the absorber redshift fixed at zero as (2c), and show it in the lower left panel of Figure~\ref{fig:joint2_mods}.
+Since $\chi^2$ only reduces by 0.5 for 1 $dof$, the redshift parameter cannot be well constrained by our data.
+Therefore, we name the model with the absorber redshift fixed at zero as (2d), and show it in the lower-right panel of Figure~\ref{fig:joint2_mods}.
 The model parameters are given in Table~\ref{tab:joint2_pars}.
-In the lower right panel of Figure~\ref{fig:joint2_mods}, the solid crimson line shows a high resolution version of model (2c).
+In Figure~\ref{fig:joint2_highres}, the solid crimson line shows a high-resolution version of model (2d).

+\paragraph{Model Comparison and Comments} Between (2b) and (2c), we consider (2c) to be superior since (\textit{i}) its $\chi^2$ is smaller by 24 for only 1 $dof$ and (\textit{ii}) it adopts a physically motivated model instead of a mathematical function.

-\paragraph{Model Comparison and Comments} To compare the disk reflection model versus the warm absorber model, we use the Bayesian information criterion (BIC) to assess the goodness of fit.
+To compare (2c) and (2d), we use the Bayesian information criterion (BIC) to assess the goodness of fit.
 Here